Many foreign inputs are overwhelmingly dominated by Made-In-China products.

 1. Electronics

 Vietnam factories have lower labor costs like China’s.
 The integrated circuit board occupies the largest percentage of Vietnam exports.
+I got the same level of Chinese quality but at low costs.

 2. Electrical components